maciejs20/node-red-contrib-rainbird/README.md

 * **LNK2 PIN**: This is the code you set up in the Rainbird mobile app when configuring the LNK2.
 * **LNK2 IP**: This is the local IP address assigned by your router.

-This package wraps the functionality of [node-rainbird](https://github.com/bbreukelen/node-rainbird) and exposes Rainbird LNK2 functions to Node-RED.
+This package uses modified protocol code of [node-rainbird](https://github.com/bbreukelen/node-rainbird) to communicate with Rainbird controllers.

 ### Available Nodes:

 #### **rainbird-info**

-Fetches basic information about the Rainbird sprinkler controller via the local LNK2 connection.
-The payload returned contains the following:
+Fetches basic information about the Rainbird sprinkler controller via the local LNK2 connection - serial number, model, date and other usefull informations.
+The payload contains following:

 ```json
 {